The Cruisers Story (1969-1973)

 the ballroom circuit."
 Although this wasn't necessarily true, they

-November, 1970 article in the Evening Herald, was Larry Sheeran
+by November, 1970 (article in the Evening Herald) the lineup was Larry

-(vocals), Shay McIlwaine (guitar), Des Cannon (bass0, Oliver
+(vocals), Shay McIlwaine (guitar), Des Cannon (bass), Oliver

 Loughran (drums) and Don Casey (keyboards).
 As ou can see from the